 [003] 61.19, change “Indicates information on BSS Color Change.” to “Indicates information on BSS color change.”

 [004] 64.19, change “Indicates information on BSS Color Change.” to “Indicates information on BSS color change.”

+[RS: 1-4 accepted]

 [005] 153.61, change “BSS Color Collision” to “BSS color collision”.
 Change the reference to this event correspondingly.

 [006] 153.63, change “BSS Color In Use” to ” BSS color in use”.
 Change the reference to this event correspondingly.

+[RS: 5-6 rejected.
+Names are capitalized.
+In this case the name of an event.
+See ack policy, for example.]

-[007] 154.31, change “The Event Report field for a BSS Color Collision event report is 8 octets” to “The Event Report field for a BSS color collision event report is 8 octets”
+][007] 154.31, change “The Event Report field for a BSS Color Collision event report is 8 octets” to “The Event Report field for a BSS color collision event report is 8 octets”

+[RS: accepted]

 [008] 399.11, change “order to help determine the BSS Color information of the neighboring APs” to “order to help determine the BSS color information of the neighboring APs”

+[RS: accepted]

 [009] 443.39, change “An HE AP shall set the TXVECTOR parameter BSS_COLOR of an HE PPDU to the existing BSS Color.” to “An HE AP shall set the TXVECTOR parameter BSS_COLOR of an HE PPDU to the existing BSS color.”

+[RS: accepted]

 [010] 653.62, change “BSS Color” to “BSS color” in Figure 27-63

+[RS: accepted.
+Also added missing hyphen on “HE SIG-A”.
+Deleted “set to” in “RATE is set to 6 Mb/s”]

 [011] 654.8, change “(i.e., BSS Color value and STA-ID in the BSS)” to “(i.e., BSS color value and STA-ID in the BSS)”

+[RS: accepted]

 [012] 654.60, change “the PHY entity shall report TXOP, BSS Color and check Format field,” to “the PHY entity shall report TXOP, BSS color and check Format field,”

+[RS: accepted]

 [013] 655.38, change “The PHY entity shall check CRC of the HE-SIG-A field.
 If the CRC check is valid, the PHY entity shall report TXOP, BSS Color, and continue to receive HE-STF.
 The PHY entity shall report to the MAC entity the predicted duration of the TXOP in HE-SIG-A.” to “The PHY entity shall check CRC of the HE-SIG-A field.
 If the CRC check is valid, the PHY entity shall report TXOP, BSS color, and continue to receive HE-STF.
 The PHY entity shall report to the MAC entity the predicted duration of the TXOP in HE-SIG-A.”

+[RS: accepted]

 [014] 656.21, change “If the CRC check is valid, the PHY entity shall report TXOP, BSS Color, and continue to receive HE-SIG-B.” to “If the CRC check is valid, the PHY entity shall report TXOP, BSS color, and continue to receive HE-SIG-B.”

+[RS: accepted]

 [015] 440.58, change “If the 6 GHz AP reported in a TBTT Information field in a Reduced Neighbor Report is not part of a multiple BSSID set, then the BSS Parameters subfield shall be included with the Multiple BSSID subfield set to 0.
 If the 6 GHz AP reported in a TBTT Information field in a Reduced Neighbor Report is a transmitted BSSID, then the BSS Parameters subfield shall be included with the Multiple BSSID subfield set to 1 and the Transmitted BSSID subfield set to 1.
 If the 6 GHz AP reported in a TBTT Information field in a Reduced Neighbor Report is a nontransmitted BSSID, then the BSS Parameters subfield shall be included with the Multiple BSSID subfield set to 1 and the Transmitted BSSID subfield set to 0.” to